tshepang/blog-movies/content/movies/2008 movie review.rst

 *The Devil Wears Prada*.
 My favorite comic performance is William H.
 Macy's in *Wild Hogs*.

-The best female perfomance was by Cate Blanchett's title character as a daring journalist in *Veronica Guerin*, followed by the surprisingly excellent Kerry Washington as a slutty girl in *I Think I Love My Wife*.
+The best female performance was by Cate Blanchett's title character as a daring journalist in *Veronica Guerin*, followed by the surprisingly excellent Kerry Washington as a slutty girl in *I Think I Love My Wife*.
 Ger Ryan (2nd runner-up) really touched me as a loving mother in